 The way we see others produces the society we see.
 If we see others as cheap, we accept poverty.
 If we see others as worthless, we perpetrate violence.
 But if we see others as precious, we will and work for our shared wellbeing.

-Since launching in November 2019, we’ve hosted over 30 events, built a network with hundreds of leaders, inspired thousands of people to sign our Covenant, and reached almost ten million people on social media.
+Since launching in November 2019, we’ve hosted over 30 events, built a network with hundreds of leaders, inspired thousands of people to sign our Covenant, and reached over twenty million people on social media.
 Our passion is to energize the next steps of the Neighbor-Love Movement for all people at home and across the world.
 Our work has been recognized by the U.S Embassy in Ethiopia, the European Institute of Peace, Bank of America, and other partners.

 “This could not be more important work.
 You should go with full force.”